biobakery/metawibele/README.md

 ##### Installing with conda
 * `$ conda install -c biobakery metawibele`

+##### Installing from dockerhub
+* `$ docker pull biobakery/metawibele`
+* This docker image includes most of the dependent software packages.
+* Large software packages and those with licenses are not included in this image:
+	* Softwares with the license : mspimer, signalp, TMHMM, phobius, psortb
+	* Softwares with large size: interproscan
+	* Users should review the license terms and install these packages manually.

 ##### Installing from source
 * Move to the MetaWIBELE directory